tomuli423/C---Scanner/README.md

 After running scanner as follow:
  > ./scanner ./test.c

-Comments will be printed, and legal tokens with frequency of each token will also be printed.
-Output result will looks like the following:
+Legal tokens with frequency of each token will be printed, with comments listed above.
+Output result will look like the following:
 ```
 /* 1: this is just a sample */
 /* 2: this is a 3-line